eu-nebulous/sal/README.md

 ### 5. Cluster deployment

 #####  5.1.
 [DefineCluster endpoint](https://github.com/ow2-proactive/scheduling-abstraction-layer/blob/master/endpoints/10-cluster-endpoints.md#101--definecluster-endpoint) - Defining Kubernetes cluster.
 This endpoint is used to define and configure Kubernetes cluster deployments.
-When setting up a Kubernetes cluster using this endpoint, [scripts](https://github.com/eu-nebulous/sal-scripts) maintained by Nebulous developers streamline the deployment process by installing essential software components within the cluster.
+When setting up a Kubernetes cluster using this endpoint, [scripts](https://github.com/eu-nebulous/sal-scripts) maintained by NebulOuS developers streamline the deployment process by installing essential software components within the cluster.
 These scripts and other parts of the deployment workflow can be debugged and tested using [ProActive workflows](https://openproject.nebulouscloud.eu/projects/nebulous-collaboration-hub/wiki/script-changing-and-testing-using-proactive-workflows), enabling seamless integration and troubleshooting.

 The [script templates](https://github.com/ow2-proactive/scheduling-abstraction-layer/tree/master/docker/scripts) provided by SAL offer predefined structures for deployment, allowing for efficient configuration.
-Ensure that any required [environmental variables](https://openproject.nebulouscloud.eu/projects/nebulous-collaboration-hub/wiki/env-variables-for-nebulous-application-deployment-scripts)  and their values are specified in the cluster definition; these variables are maintained by the owner of the component that uses them for Nebulous development purposes.
+Ensure that any required [environmental variables](https://openproject.nebulouscloud.eu/projects/nebulous-collaboration-hub/wiki/env-variables-for-nebulous-application-deployment-scripts)  and their values are specified in the cluster definition; these variables are maintained by the owner of the component that uses them for NebulOuS development purposes.

 #####  5.2.
 [DeployCluster endpoint](https://github.com/ow2-proactive/scheduling-abstraction-layer/blob/master/endpoints/10-cluster-endpoints.md#102--deploycluster-endpoint) - Deploying a Kubernetes Cluster.
 This endpoint initializes the cluster deployment process.
 Once started, you can monitor the progress of the deployment.